isaacchansky/bindy/README.md

 #Bindy.js!
-A super simple, single feature declarative data-binding jquery plugin
+A super simple, declarative data-binding jquery plugin

 ##What bindy can do
   + You can bind data from inputs/textareas **to** js objects
   + You can bind data to text nodes **from** js objects
-  + Execute functions in the context before/after data binds to the DOM
+  + Execute data transformation functions in the context before or after data binds to the DOM
   + Filter output (binding *from* js objects) through functions you register